LLNL/sundials/doc/shared/sundials/GPU.rst

 Features for GPU Accelerated Computing
 =============================================

-.. ifconfig:: package_name == 'kinsol'

 In this section, we introduce the SUNDIALS GPU programming model and highlight SUNDIALS GPU features.
-The model leverages the fact that all of the SUNDIALS packages interact with simulation data either through the shared vector, matrix, and solver APIs (see Chapters :numref:`NVectors`, :numref:`SUNMatrix`, and :numref:`SUNLinSol`) or through user-supplied callback functions.
-Thus, under the model, the overall structure of the user’s calling program, and the way users interact with the SUNDIALS packages is similar to using SUNDIALS in CPU-only environments.

-.. ifconfig:: package_name != 'kinsol'

-   In this section, we introduce the SUNDIALS GPU programming model and highlight SUNDIALS GPU features.
-The model leverages the fact that all of the SUNDIALS packages interact with simulation data either through the shared vector, matrix, and solver APIs (see Chapters :numref:`NVectors`, :numref:`SUNMatrix`, :numref:`SUNLinSol`, and :numref:`SUNNonlinSol`) or through user-supplied callback functions.
+The model leverages the fact that all of the SUNDIALS packages interact with simulation data either through the shared vector, matrix, and solver APIs or through user-supplied callback functions.
 Thus, under the model, the overall structure of the user’s calling program, and the way users interact with the SUNDIALS packages is similar to using SUNDIALS in CPU-only environments.

 .. _SUNDIALS.GPU.Model: